langleylab/coldcuts_segmentations/README.md

 It contains **141** annotated structures, both subcortical and cortical.
 The structure ontology was provided by the Allen Institute, and the segmentation follows the original ABA color scheme.

-The RDS file contains the `segmentation` class object, with maximum projections for all structures in all planes.
+The RDS file contains the `segmentation` class object, with maximum projections for all structures in all planes, and 3D meshes.

 <p float="left">
   <img src="https://raw.githubusercontent.com/langleylab/coldcuts_segmentations/main/ABA_Human_half/ABA_Human_half_sagittal_mp.png" width="450" />